chingu-voyages/voyage-project-tier1-restaurantsim/README.md

       - view a summary of their current order,
       - add tips to their order total,
       - remove items from their order before finalizing it.
+  - [ ] App utilizes the browser's local storage for storing user credit and order data.

 - Payment Processing